facebookresearch/FnCTOD/README.md

 ## Overview
 <p align="center"><img src="./pics/overview.png" alt="teaser" width="500px" /></p>
 We introduce a novel approach FnCTOD, to address zero-shot DST with LLMs.
 Our method seamlessly integrates DST as a part of the assistant's output during chat completion.
 Specifically, we treat the schema of each task-oriented dialogue domain as a specific function, and DST for this domain as the process of ``calling'' the corresponding function.
 We thus instruct LLMs to generate function calls along with the response in the assistant's output.
-To achieve this, we convert the domain schema into function specifications, which include the function's description and required arguments, and incorporate them into the \emph{system prompt} of the LLM.
-Additionally, we integrate these function calls into the assistant's output within the \textit{dialogue context}.
+To achieve this, we convert the domain schema into function specifications, which include the function's description and required arguments, and incorporate them into the **system prompt** of the LLM.
+Additionally, we integrate these function calls into the assistant's output within the *dialogue context*.

 <p align="center"><img src="./pics/crown-jewel.png" alt="teaser" width="500px" /></p>
-Zero-shot DST performance comparison} among (1) previous domain transfer approaches using small models; (2) previous prompting approaches exclusively relying on advanced proprietary LLMs; and (3) our approach, compatible with various LLMs, empowers various 7B and 13B models for superior performance and sets new state-of-the-art with GPT-4.
+**Zero-shot DST performance comparison** among (1) previous domain transfer approaches using small models; (2) previous prompting approaches exclusively relying on advanced proprietary LLMs; and (3) our approach, compatible with various LLMs, empowers various 7B and 13B models for superior performance and sets new state-of-the-art with GPT-4.

 ## Preparation
 Before running the scripts, follow these steps to set up your environment: